-Student Eligibility: Students are referred by the UHS Student Study Team based on determination of need related to credit deficiencies, lack of identification with the learning environment at UHS, and other factors related to the lack of progress towards graduation.
+Student Eligibility: Students are able to select this course as an elective.
+Priority placement for the course is given to students with credit deficiencies, a lack of connection with the learning environment at UHS, or other factors related to the lack of progress towards graduation.

-Participation: 10-12 grade At Risk students learn more about finding a career, applying for jobs, and what to do once a job has been secured.
+Participation: 10-12 grade students learn more about finding a career, applying for jobs, and what to do once a job has been secured.
 Students will learn about various careers, job applications, resumes, cover letters, and the interview process.